-- Describe whatever ways the BA is assuming responsibility for PHI and the HIPAA rules they must follow to meet those responsibilities.
+- Describe whatever ways the BA assumes responsibility for PHI and the HIPAA rules they must follow to meet those responsibilities.

-- Provide that the BA provide PHI access to the CE when asked so that they can meet the rule to give people copies of their records and allow them to correct errors.
+- Provide that the BA provide PHI access to the CE when asked to meet the rule to give people copies of their records and correct errors.

 - Allow for the CE to void the agreement if the BA fails to meet its parameters.

-- State that the BA must return any PHI that it handled on behalf of the CE (or destroy it if requested) if and when the agreement ends.
+- State that the BA must return any PHI handled on behalf of the CE (or destroy it if requested) if and when the agreement ends.

 7. Form truly secure HIPAA-compliant partnerships.